Drive with Care

 In B.C., motorists are required to slow down and move over for all vehicles stopped alongside the road that have flashing red, blue or yellow lights.Read More

 Roadside work is a dangerous job.
-Last year, two roadside workers died as a result of being hit by a motor vehicle and 29 were injured.Read More
+Last year, 23 roadside workers were injured as a result of being hit by a motor vehicle.Read More

 Quiz for All Drivers